olexshchyrba/blog/README.md

-# bloX - it's my blog about IT.
+# BloX - it's my blog about IT.